GreenWise Market grocery stores in Mount Pleasant, Lexington to shut down permanently

 The pleasure of shopping at two recently opened specialty grocery stores in South Carolina will soon end.

-Florida-based Publix is closing its GreenWise Market offshoot in East Cooper later this month as well as another freshly opened store in Lexington near Columbia, saying they are too small to fit the company's needs.
+Florida-based Publix is closing its GreenWise Market offshoot in Mount Pleasant later this month as well as another freshly opened store in Lexington near Columbia, saying they are too small to fit the company's needs.

 Both stores will go dark at 7 p.m.
 Aug.
 29.

-"We have made the difficult decision to close both GreenWise Market locations in South Carolina," Publix spokewoman Maria Brous said late Tuesday.
+"We have made the difficult decision to close both GreenWise Market locations in South Carolina," Publix spokewoman Maria Brous said.

 "Both locations were acquisitions that fit our needs at the time of opening," she said.
 "However, as our concept has evolved, the locations have space constraints that will not fit our current vision for GreenWise Markets."